gary003/gary003/README.md

 * Email: gary.johnson.top@gmail.com

 Available for code reviews, architectural consulting, or backend missions involving REST APIs, event-driven systems, and GraphQL. 🚀

----

-**Would you like me to create a professional summary for your LinkedIn "About" section based on these skills?**